shakes76/PatternAnalysis-2023/recognition/project_s4745511/README.md

 The Euclidean difference between feature vectors extracted by the sub network for two input images is calculated by the distance layer.
 This difference, is an essential component of the network's design as it represents the similarity or dissimilarity between the images.
 The network utilizes a contrastive loss function to enhance training and classification accuracy, which factors in the difference between predicted and ground truth labels.
 The classification layer incorporates the subnetwork's output and also leverages batch normalization for normalization purposes.
 It concludes the network's architecture with a dense layer using sigmoid activation which facilitates binary classification.
 The modified Siamese network excels in tasks where similarity and classification of images are paramount and overall it showcases a sophisticated yet intuitive architecture.

 ### 4.2 Step by Step working
-The first subnetwork takes an image (A) as input and passes through convolutional layers and fully connected layers, after which we get a vector representation of the image.
-Again the second image(B) is passed through a network that is exactly the same with the same weights and parameters.
-Two encodings E(A) and E(B) from the respective images are obtained, we can compare these two to know how similar the two images are.
+The first subnetwork takes an image (input1) as input and passes through convolutional layers and fully connected layers, after which we get a vector representation of the image.
+Again the second image (input2) is passed through a network that is exactly the same with the same weights and parameters.
+Two encodings output_vector1 and output_vector2 from the respective images are obtained, we can compare these two to know how similar the two images are.
 If the encodings are similar then the images will also be quite similar.
 The distance between these two vectors will be measured.
 If the distance between these is small then the vectors are of the same classes or **similar** and if the distance between is larger then the vectors are **different** from one another, based on the score.

 The diagrammatic representation can be shown as:
 ![image](https://github.com/danitaanubhuti/PatternAnalysis-2023/assets/52007397/1435dcc6-e722-4397-afd4-5dfbd3291695)